 My guess would have been Melania or maybe an old, engraved tooth he carries in a leather pouch around his neck.

 The now elected leader of the free world bends awkwardly over the computer to write on the screen.
-You can see the hatch doors to enter this dummy body protruding on the back of his suit.
+The tiny door to the hatch in his back to enter this dummy body is protruding from his suit.
 It’s that, or he has tiny demon wings.
 What’s more likely?

-He’s blocking the screen with this able handed body and none of the people in the audience and in their own bodies can actually see a thing.
+He’s blocking the screen with this 00s tech geek body and none of the people in the audience, and in their own bodies, can see a thing.